MEMBERS

 Applied Optics

-• Is recognized as a research center for fundamental and applied physics in ultrafast laser-plasma science, with the mission to understand and reveal the properties of the matter under strong excitation and at the shortest time or space scales.
+LOA is recognized as a research center for fundamental and applied physics in ultrafast laser-plasma science, with the mission to understand and reveal matter properties under strong excitation and at the shortest time or space scales.

-• Its activity covers a wide spectrum from academic research to industrial and societal applications.
-Among its succes, LOA leads four running European ERC grants and participates to two EQUIPEX.
+Its activity covers a wide spectrum from academic research to industrial and societal applications.
+Among its success, LOA leads four running European ERC grants and participates to two EQUIPEX.

 Interfaces, low-temperature plasmas

-• Use of large-area, low-temperature plasma process to the fabrication of optoelectronic materials with applications in the fields of photovoltaics, electronics, sensors, and batteries through national and international collaborations.
+Use of large-area, low-temperature plasma process for the fabrication of optoelectronic materials with applications in the fields of photovoltaics, electronics, sensors, and batteries through national and international collaborations.

 Theoretical Physics